-In case you didn’t already know, CDN stands for content delivery network.
-CDNs are essentially networks of proxy servers spread over the world that help to speed up loading times by delivering page content to your visitors from a server that’s geographically closer to them.
+If you didn’t already know, CDN stands for content delivery network.
+CDNs are essentially networks of proxy servers spread over the world that help speed up loading times by delivering page content to your visitors from a geographically closer server.

-Interestingly, Backlinko found that page-level factors don’t have nearly as big of an impact on TTFB as either of the above server-related factors.
+Interestingly, Backlinko found that page-level factors don’t have nearly as big of an impact on TTFB as server-related factors.